netemera/lorawan-application-data-api/netemera-lorawan-application-data-api-v3.md

 id:AAABWByxB+U=
 ```

-### Receive real-time uplink packets from application
+### Receive live uplink packets from application

 GET /api/v3/uplink-packets/applications/{app_id}

-Opens an SSE stream of [Uplink Packet objects](#uplink-packet-object) coming from all end-devices belonging to an application identified by `app_id`.
-Supports [reconnections using the last received event ID](https://www.w3.org/TR/eventsource/#processing-model) to receive packets from a given point in the stream.
+Opens a live SSE stream of uplink packets received by the network from all end-devices belonging to the given application.

+Supports [reconnections using the last received event ID](https://www.w3.org/TR/eventsource/#processing-model) to avoid packet losses by the client.
 Packet order is maintained for each device (no total order within an application).

 #### Request parameters